Lewis Kinsella: Aldershot Town

 He joined National League club Aldershot Town on loan for one month on 4 January 2018.
 Kinsella made his Aldershot debut two days later in their 2–1 away win over Dover Athletic.
 On 31 January 2018, Kinsella signed for Aldershot permanently on a contract until the end of 2017–18, after leaving Colchester by mutual consent.
 He signed a new one-year contract with the club on 11 May 2018.

 In the summer of 2020, Kinsella made national news as he sought to crowdfund money to pay for an operation after a serious MCL injury.
 This prompted over £10,000 in donations, including £1,000 from the Aldershot board of directors and £2,000 from former Aston Villa teammate Jack Grealish.

 On 23 October 2021, Kinsella scored his first senior goal to give his side a 2–1 lead over Bromley before the away side came from behind for a second time in the match to earn a 3–2 win.

 On 5 June 2022, Kinsella announced he would be leaving the club after failing to agree new terms ahead of the 2022–23 campaign, leaving the Hampshire-based side after a four-year spell.

 Wealdstone

 On 8 July 2022, Kinsella signed for National League side Wealdstone.
 On 6 August 2022 he made his debut for the club in a 3-2 victory over Bromley.
+In March 2023, he joined Southern League Premier Division South side Gosport Borough on a 28 day loan.
+He left the Stones at the end of the season, having made 14 appearances.

+Maidenhead United

+Kinsella joined Maidenhead United for the 2023-24 season.
+He left the club at the end of the season after twelve appearances.